Not Even A Mention?

 The problem is that this is not a design feature, but a design flaw.
 It demonstrably aids in the operation of crime on the premises.
 So the privacy of adulterers (to whom this is designed to cater) be damned: front desks need to be opened up (or required to have transparent barriers, allowing clerks to see the people checking into a room), and clerks need to be given some degree of legal responsibility for the decision to rent a room to people in a compromised position–whether because they’re underage, or intoxicated–as well as the decision not to involve authorities when it seems someone is in need of help during their stay.

 (I have trouble believing a girl could have boiling water poured onto her multiple times without crying for help.
-And indeed, the girl in question actually went online at one point to seek help… why should couldn’t approach the front desk clerk is an important question.
+And indeed, the girl in question actually went online at one point to seek help… why she couldn’t approach the front desk clerk is an important question.
 Either the clerk was in on it–which is entirely possible–or else the girl, the clerk, her enslavers, and everyone else simply were following a script in which the clerk had no responsibility or duty whatsoever.
 Given that it was multiple hotels over time, I’m betting on the latter.)

 Oh, and I’m sure some people will say that clerks refusing customers is unrealistic, so I’ll add that when we were engaged, Mrs. Jiwaku and I visited Kyeongju and were very specifically warned that most motels would not let a foreigner and a Korean stay in the same room together.
 (We never encountered that, but we were very sternly warned about it being common practice in the city by a tourist desk clerk at the train station.)
 Well, if hotel clerks can stand up for xenophobia, I think they can bloody well take a stand against teen prostitution, sex slavery rings, and murder.